-You are currently at a stage where your organization might need to analyze your data on Intercom to unearth invaluable patterns and insights from your customers’ interactions data.
+You are currently at a stage where your organization might need to analyze your data on Intercom to unearth invaluable patterns and insights from your customers’ interaction data.
 You have chosen to set up a Snowflake Data Warehouse to house your Intercom data (and possibly, data from a lot of other sources as well).
 If you want to learn about the methods to move data from Intercom to Snowflake, you have landed on the right post.

 Prerequisites

-- Access to Intercom Developer Hub.
+• Access to the Intercom Developer Hub.

 Method 1: Using Hevo